portainer/portainer-k8s/README.md

 ### Edge agent

 If you wish to deploy the Edge agent inside your Kubernetes cluster, it is recommended to follow the instructions available inside your Portainer instance.

+## ARM platform

+If you wish to deploy Portainer or the agent inside a Kubernetes cluster running on arm, please use the tag `linux-arm` instead of `linux-amd64`.